cidverse/cid/README.md

 ## Contributing

 We welcome contributions to the project, be it new features, bug fixes, or even small enhancements.
 Please have a look at our [contribution guide](https://cidverse.github.io/contribution/).

 By contributing, you are expected to abide by our [code of conduct](https://cidverse.github.io/contribution/coc/) and agree to the license below.
-Thank you again for your interest!

 ## License